peej/lumberjack-keyboard/README.md

 * Download the [Plaid bootloader](https://github.com/hsgw/USBaspLoader/tree/plaid) and follow the instructions to compile the bootloader.
 * Follow the [QMK ISP flashing guide](https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/isp_flashing_guide) to get the bootloader onto the chip.

+Note: If you got your Lumberjack kit as part of the group buy, the microprocesor is already flashed with a bootloader and firmware, and you can skip this and the next steps.

 # Firmware